 "Sgt.
 Patrick Hawkins was a brave and incredibly talented Ranger," Lt.
 Col. Patrick J. Ellis, Commander of 3rd Battalion, 75th Ranger Regiment said in a statement Tuesday.
 "He was moving to the aid of a wounded Ranger when he was killed.
 His actions that night were in keeping with the epitome of the Ranger Creed: 'I will never leave a fallen comrade."

 Hawkins has been posthumously awarded the Bronze Star Medal, the Meritorious Service Medal and a Purple Heart, Fort Benning officials said.
 Hawkins is survived by his wife and parents.

-Patterson was born in Corvallis, Ore. and had been deployed to Afghanistan twice, Fort Benning officials said.
+Patterson was born in Corvallis, Ore.

 "Pfc.
 Cody Patterson had a limitless future," Col. Christopher S. Vanek, commander of the 75th Ranger Regiment, said in a statement.
 "He would have been successful in whatever path he had chosen in life.
 He chose to serve his country by volunteering for the most difficult and challenging duties of a United States Army Ranger."

 Ellis called Patterson "the poster child for the Ranger Regiment," and Fort Benning officials said his awards included the National Defense Service Medal, the Afghanistan Campaign Medal and the Global War on Terrorism Service Medal.
 Patterson is survived by his parents and sister.

 The other two soldiers who were killed in the attack were 1st Lt.
 Jennifer M. Moreno, 25, of San Diego, Calif.
 She was based in Washington state.
 Sgt.
 Joseph M. Peters, 24, of Springfield, Mo. also died in the attack.
 He was based in Vicenza, Italy.